Making a Commitment to Rise Above Fear-Based Living and Thrive in a Lifestyle of Recovery – Ian Winer Guest Post

 “How am I ever going to have fun again if I cannot drink or do drugs?”
-I kept a few images in my mind, to answer that question, of nights gone very wrong and I could respond: “How are you going to ever have fun again if you are dead?”
-My perceived difficulty in having any kind of life in sobriety was less scary than what I perceived as sure death if I didn’t get sober.
+I kept a few images in my mind, to answer that question, of nights gone very wrong, and I could respond: “How are you going ever to have fun again if you are dead?”
+My perceived difficulty in having any life in sobriety was less scary than what I perceived as sure death if I didn’t get sober.

 Every time I started to think about how terrible sobriety was going to be, I compared it to certain death.
-And then, sobriety started to get a little less terrible.
+And then, sobriety began to get a little less awful.
 I found myself telling people the truth.
 I found myself being better at my job.

 A leap of faith can come in many forms.
 For me, it was the belief that, if I stayed sober today, I had an option again.
-And, as I had gotten to the point where I was out of options, I needed to believe to convince me sobriety was worth it.
-I talked to other people who were sober and asked them if it was worth it.
+And, as I had gotten to the point where I was out of options, I needed to believe in convincing me sobriety was worth it.
+I talked to other sober people and asked them if it was worth it.

 I started to hear more and more about stories like mine and how people did find new lives with many more options once they got sober.
 I decided that whatever the fears, sobriety was worth facing them.